On the Non-decoupling of Supervised Fine-tuning and Reinforcement Learning in Post-training: Introduction

 Modern reasoning models are built with alternating SFT and RL in practice.
 For example, DeepSeek-R1-Zero \citep{guo2025deepseek} is developed from DeepSeek-V3-Base using pure RL and has demonstrated remarkable reasoning capabilities.
 To further improve performance, DeepSeek-R1 \citep{guo2025deepseek} is post-trained from the DeepSeek-V3-Base model by alternating SFT and RL twice.
 The more recent post-training recipe \citep{wang2025nemotron} applies cascaded, domain-wise RL on top of a broad multi-stage SFT.
 Empirical evidence such as \citep{liu2025acereason} suggests that a stronger SFT model consistently leads to better final performance after large-scale RL training.
-Notably, models often experience ``catastrophic forgetting'' during the transition from SFT to RL \citep{chen2025beyond}. \citeauthor{liu2025acereason} applied RL to a series of different SFT models and find that RL unlocks new abilities that the starting SFT models do not possess.
+Notably, models often experience ``catastrophic forgetting'' during the transition from SFT to RL \citep{chen2025beyond}. \citeauthor{liu2025acereason} applied RL to a series of different SFT models and found that RL unlocks new abilities that the starting SFT models do not possess.
 However, \citeauthor{yan2025learning} showed that on-policy RL amplifies existing behaviors instead of introducing new capacities.
 In \citep{chen2025synergy}, the authors proposed the ``synergy dilemma'' for large vision-language models by comparing three post-training strategies: two-stage SFT \& RL, interleaved SFT \& RL, and progressive SFT \& RL.
 Their results show no synergy between SFT and RL in multi-modal reasoning. \citeauthor{he2025justrl} used a single RL stage to achieve state-of-the-art performance on two distilled 1.5B reasoning models.
-The diversity of techniques and their conflicting empirical outcomes raise two central questions: \begin{quote} \textbf{Does RL improve on prior SFT, and does SFT improve on prior RL?
-Can the two post-training stages therefore be decoupled?}\end{quote}
+The diversity of techniques and their conflicting empirical outcomes raise these central questions: \begin{quote} \textbf{Does RL improve on prior SFT, and does SFT improve on prior RL?
+Can the two post-training stages therefore be decoupled?
+To what extent should we accept unavoidable capability degradation as the cost of alignment, and when does that cost become unacceptable?}\end{quote}